In this guide we’ll take a look at the best bird box cameras for UK gardens.

 More Detailed Bird Box Camera Reviews

-This bird box camera can be installed in any standard sized nest box.
+This Green Feathers Bird Box Camera Kit wins top spot for the best bird box camera for the money.
+It can be installed in any standard sized nest box.
 This is handy if you already have a box that birds are comfortable using for nesting.

-The tiny HD IP camera is unobtrusive and easy to fit.
+The wireless bird box camera is unobtrusive and easy to fit.
 The wide-angle lens allows you to see more of the nest box.
 The camera produces stunning picture quality compared with many bird box cameras and also has invisible infrared LEDs which provide excellent night vision.
-The camera also has a microphone to record audio.
+The bird box camera also has a microphone to record audio.

-This product does not come with a power supply as it is designed to plug directly into a Power over Ethernet switch.
+This bird box camera does not come with a power supply as it is designed to plug directly into a Power over Ethernet switch.
 If you do not have one of these, then Green Feathers also sells camera kits with separate power supplies (see review below).

-For the serious bird watching enthusiast, this is a great bit of kit.
+For the serious bird watching enthusiast, this is the best wireless bird box camera available.
 It provides professional quality footage and is easy to use.
 It’s perfect if you already have a box with birds nesting in it or you want to buy a specific bird box tailored to a certain species.

 The images are transferred from the camera to your TV using the included wireless receiver and you can watch footage live or record clear video.